Unite the Union Transport and General

 Those union activists who divert trades union money to worthless Morning Star shares or their party's landlord are presumably similar.

-They are nothing to do with a radical reader's publishing society that once nearly had its own printing presses and promotes a broad range of interesting views absent from capitalist broadsheets.
-No such thing exists and their articals of association do not give votes to readers or writers but to buyers of endlessly diluted one pound non-dividend shares, with one vote per share.
+They are nothing to do with a radical reader's publishing society that once nearly had its own printing presses and promotes a broad range of interesting views absent from capitalist broad sheets.
+No such thing exists and their articles of association do not give votes to readers or writers but to buyers of endlessly diluted one pound non-dividend shares, with one vote per share.
 Maybe some of them and their newspaper just want to be annoying.

-The press and the party are private enterprise and can want what they like, but a small party and its attempts at propoganda draw attention to the big
+The press and the party are private enterprise and can want what they like, but a small party and its attempts at propaganda draw attention to the big

-• They take money out of trades union bank accounts (or Fidelity Unit Trust for the Conservates)
+• They take money out of trades union bank accounts (or Fidelity Unit Trust for the Conservatives)

 • They spend money on vanity projects and Nazi ceremonies instead of dentists, pensions and old peoples' homes.